yangjiakai/vuetify3-screenStyler/README.md

 ## Introduction

-This is a development template that integrates frequently used features and plugins using vuetify3 + composite APIs.
-Future vuetify3 apps can be developed based on this template.
+This tool is designed to mimic Window's Screen Styler, but its application in a browser context is uncertain.
+It can be used as a super customization tool for aesthetic purposes.

 ## Features